godot-jolt/godot-jolt/README.md

 - Joints only support soft limits through their substitutes (`JoltHingeJoint3D`, etc.)
 - Springs and motors are actually implemented in `Generic6DOFJoint3D`
 - Ray-casts using `hit_back_faces` will hit the back/inside of all shapes, not only concave ones
+- Ray-casts are not affected by the `backface_collision` property of `ConcavePolygonShape3D`
 - Shape-casts should be more accurate, but their cost also scale with the cast distance
 - Shape margins are used, but are treated as an upper bound and scale with the shape's extents
 - Manipulating a body's shape(s) after it has entered a scene tree can be costly